in conversation with gia coppola | read | i-D

 What was the make of your dad's camera that your uncle passed on to you?

 An old Nikon manual camera.
-It didn't really work [laughs] but it was nice to have and I got into Polaroids, making books with my friends, very teenage girl stuff.
+It didn't really work [laughs] but it was nice to have.
+I got into Polaroids, making books with my friends, very teenage girl stuff.

 How was growing up in L.A.?